tareqraihan926/Network-Artifacts-Forensics-Analysis/README.md

 </p>

 From Analyze the source packet & the source code, we can identify the pptp server ip stat and The netmask of hacker connection.
 We can prove it from the Authentication log file again.
-Let Me check that-
+Check that-

 <p align="center">